duclinh/Capstone-Azure-Machine-Learning/README.md

 ## Defining a Model Training

 In this project,I used Logistric Regression algorithm from the SKLearn framework in conjuction with hyperDrive for hyperparameter tuning.
-There are three hyperparamters for this experiment: C, max_iter and solver.
+There are three hyperparamters for this experiment: **C, max_iter and solver**.

 ## Defining the Hyperparamters tuning

 I use Logistric Regression algorithm from the SKLearn framework in conjuction with hyperDrive for hyperparameter tuning.
-There are three hyperparamters for this experiment: C, max_iter and solver:
+There are three hyperparamters for this experiment: **C, max_iter and solver**:

 - **C** (Inverse of regularization strength): is the inverse regularization strength (Default: 1.0).
 C controls the inverse of the regularization strength.
 A smaller value of C means stronger regularization (to prevent overfitting).
 In simpler terms:
         + Large C: Weak regularization (the model fits the training data closely).
         + Small C: Strong regularization (the model is more general, avoiding overfitting).

 - **max_iter** (Maximum number of iterations): is the maximum iteration to converge for the SKLearn Logistic Regression (Default: 100).
 This defines the maximum number of iterations allowed for the algorithm to converge.
 In iterative algorithms like gradient-based optimization, this sets a limit to prevent infinite loops.
 If the model doesn't converge within max_iter iterations, it will stop, potentially with a warning that convergence wasn't achieved.

 - **solver** (Algorithm to train the model): Default: 'lbfgs'.
 This specifies the optimization algorithm used for training.
 Different solvers can be used depending on the problem type, size, and whether it's a classification or regression task.
 Common solvers for models like logistic regression include:
         + **lbfgs**: Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm, suited for smaller datasets and supports l2 regularization.
         + **sag and saga**: Stochastic solvers that are good for large datasets.
         + **liblinear**: A linear solver that's useful for small datasets and sparse data.

 ## Choose parameter sampling